62 seasons of wooden bats, chalk lines, and community.

 SCSL Family Members We Will Never Forget

-He took immense pride in assuring that His Field at Fr.
-Kelly Park was always in game ready condition.
-His greatest accomplishment was a 4-year endeavor — he applied for and was rewarded a $140,000 grant for new solar-powered metal light poles and a new electric scoreboard.
-Both completed for the 2025 season.
+He took immense pride in making sure His Field at Fr.
+Kelly Park was always in game-ready condition.
+His greatest accomplishment was a four-year endeavor — he applied for and was awarded a $140,000 grant for new solar-powered metal light poles and a new electric scoreboard.
+Both were completed for the 2025 season.

 Former IPC Softball Player and true fan — very rarely missed a game.
 Friends Joe Aguiar and Mike Rego honored him with a plaque on the bench at the field.